 Opening Core Session: Leader as Person

-Just as personal agility is essential to your career success, developing organizational agility will increase your organization's reliance and competitive advantage.
-Building on the first core week, this session explores how your role as an effective leader is integrated into your organization and how you can drive change, develop a results-driven culture, and create value by identifying new opportunities and mobilizing resources.
+Just as personal agility is essential to your career success, developing organizational agility will increase your organization's competitive advantage.
+Building on the first core week, this session explores how your role as an effective leader is integrated into your organization and how you can drive change, develop a results-driven culture, and create value by identifying new opportunities and engaging and mobilizing your workforce.

 ELECTIVES: Charting Your Own Course